subvisual/subvisual.com/src/posts/2020-11-19-what-it-feels-like-to-work-at-subvisual/index.md

 ---
+highlight: false
-path: /what-it-feels-like-to-work-at-subvisual/
+path: what-it-feels-like-to-work-at-subvisual
 title: What it feels like to work at Subvisual
+categories:
+  - inside-subvisual
 author: laura-esteves
 date: 2020-11-19
 seoImage: ./seo.png
-tags:
-  - general
 intro: >
   This is a blog post about my personal experience where I share how it feels like to work at Subvisual.
 Maybe it will inspire you to be an agent of change in your organization.
+tags:
+  - general
 ---

 At Subvisual, we've been working to become a *[Calm Company]*.
 This concept was